FerRacimo/Archaeomics/GenoLikelihood.md

 Exercises on demographic analyses with ngsTools and ANGSD - Copenhagen 2017 course
 ===============
-Adapted from:
-- ngsTools tutorial by Matteo Fumagalli: https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md
+Adapted from ngsTools tutorial by Matteo Fumagalli: https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md
-- ANGSD ABBA-BABA tutorial by Thorfinn Korneliussen: http://popgen.dk/angsd/index.php/Abbababa

 In this tutorial we will be using ngsTools and ANGSD to compute summary statistics and perform population genetics analyses from low-depth sequencing data.